wazo-platform/wazo-doc/source/upgrade/16.14/asterisk_14.rst

 You might be impacted by the upgrade to Asterisk 14 if you have:

-* custom dialplan
-* custom Asterisk configuration
+* custom Asterisk configuration (other than custom dialplan)
 * custom application using AMI or ARI
 * custom Asterisk modules (e.g. codec_g729a.so)
-* customized Asterisk in some other way

 If you find yourself in one of these cases, you should make sure that your customizations still work with Asterisk 14.

+In particular, if you are using custom Asterisk modules, you'll need to either obtain the Asterisk 14 version of these modules or recompile them against Asterisk 14.
+Not doing so usually leads to major instability issues in Asterisk.

 If you are upgrading from Asterisk 11, you should also check the :ref:`Asterisk 11 to 13 upgrade notes
 <asterisk-11-to-13>`.